TEACHING & LEARNING

 Foundation Studies (FNS)

-The St Peter’s College Foundation Studies programme in Years 7, 8 and 9 combines Religious Studies with the three learning areas: English, Social Studies, and aspects of Physical Education and Health.
+Our Foundation Studies program for Years 7, 8, and 9 combines Religious Studies, English, Social Studies, and elements of Physical Education and Health.

 Junior Projects